With over 1.943 hectares of fun and Magic, Disneyland Paris (DLP) is one of the most popular attractions in Europe.

 The ride vehicles are in the shape of elephants and once you choose your elephant you are lifted into the air and go in a circle while you can control the vehicle and raise it or lower it so that you have the impression that you are flying.

-This is the equivalent to Tomorrowland from other Disneyland parks from all over the world and is home to futuristic attractions.
+This is the equivalent of Tomorrowland from other Disneyland parks from all over the world and is home to futuristic attractions.

 Discoveryland is located on the left side of Main Street USA and you can access it either from Fantasyland or Main Street, USA.